 When the RibEye boots, it will flash all LEDs in sequence, starting with LED #1.
 Each LED will be turned on for approximately 1 second.
+For a WorldSID 1 Red and 1 Blue LED will be flashed at the same time

 Units using Ethernet communications take approximately 10 seconds for the Ethernet processor to be ready to respond to commands.
-On older units the first character sent after boot may be dropped, resulting in a bad checksum response.
+On older Hybrid III and Polar units the first character sent after boot may be dropped, resulting in a bad checksum response.